oslabs-beta/dangoDB/README.md

 ### Define Your Schema

-Then we will want to define a schema and create a reference to it as illustrated below.
+Now, you can define a schema and create a reference to it as illustrated below.

 ```javascript
 const dinosaurSchema = dango.schema(